reachweb/resrv-docs/availability-search-component.md

 {{ livewire:availability-search calendar="range" }}
 ```

-More often than not, you'll also want to include the [Availability Results](./availability-results) component to display the results of the search and the "Book now" button that starts the checkout process.
+More often than not, you'll also want to include the [AvailabilityResults](./availability-results) component to display the results of the search and the "Book now" button that starts the checkout process.

 ::: tip
 Each search that the user makes is saved in the session, so that their search persists between page loads.